ZJUNICE/STGN_AoI/README.md

 * An AoI-based message filter with the attention aggregator.

-* Different semantic aggregator for the representation learning.
+* Different semantic aggregators for the representation learning.

 ## Running the experiments